lieb/postdove/doc/virtiofs_storage.md

 If you forget this step, you will get complaints in the logs similar to the ones you would get if you forgot the boolean in the NFS configuration.

+See [Database Creation](database_setup.md) for instructions for granting access to the mail storage if SELinux is denying access to it from the VM.

 We are now done with setting up the mounting of the mailstore to the VM.
 For the final steps return to [System Configuration](system_configuration.md) and test what we